Incoming Student Honors Application

 An important cornerstone to the Alumni Laureate experience is the opportunity to build and grow relationships with a variety of people.
 Give us an example of a time when you developed a meaningful relationship with someone who was different from you.
 How did this change your perception of the world around you?
 What did you gain from this relationship?
 How were you changed by this relationship?

 This essay question must be completed if you would like to be considered for the Alumni Laureate Scholarship.
-To be considered, students must meet the qualifications of the award, complete the following essay, and submit their Honors College application by December 9, 2019.
+To be considered, students must meet the qualifications of the award (3.5 GPA and 27 ACT or 1280 SAT), complete the following essay, and submit their Honors College application by January 15, 2021.

 If you would like to be considered for this award, please complete the essay before submitting your Honors College application.